Skip to main content

 • Pride: We share and celebrate the best of the past, present, and future of IU.

-In addition to supporting our core values as listed above, we encourage units to embrace the following IUAA priorities when developing successful alumni engagement programming:
+In addition to supporting our core values as listed, we encourage units to embrace the following IUAA priorities when developing successful alumni engagement programming:

 • Deepen alumni loyalty.
 To build the alumni community, we will learn how alumni identify with IU and each other, and then offer relevant experiences that encourage stronger commitment.